Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Experiments

-Figure \ref{fig:dropped_tokens} visualizes the number of dropped tokens across different capacity factors for various test datasets, with a more detailed illustration provided in Appendix \ref{app:dropped_tokens}.
-Although the most overloaded expert receives much more tokens than the expected number of tokens $\bar{N}$, regulating the maximum capacity has a limited impact on the overall number of accommodated tokens (e.g., reducing it by less than 20\% under a capacity factor of 2.0), thereby maintaining competitive performance even after discarding overflow tokens.
-Moreover, dropping a small proportion of overflowed tokens can significantly reduce the latency caused by overloaded experts (e.g., dropping 12\% of overloaded tokens promotes the inference speed by 94\% in Mixtral-8$\times$7B-Instruct), highlighting the effectiveness of capacity-constrained inference in improving both performance and efficiency.
+Figure~\ref{fig:dropped_tokens} visualizes the number of dropped tokens across different capacity factors for various test datasets, with a more detailed illustration provided in Appendix~\ref{app:dropped_tokens}.
+Although the most overloaded expert receives much more tokens than the expected number of tokens $\bar{N}$, regulating the maximum capacity has a limited impact on the overall number of accommodated tokens, thereby maintaining competitive performance even after discarding overflow tokens.
+Moreover, dropping a small proportion of overflowed tokens can significantly reduce the latency caused by overloaded experts (e.g., dropping 12\% of overloaded tokens improves the inference speed by 85\% in Mixtral-8$\times$7B-Instruct), highlighting the efficacy of capacity-aware inference in improving both performance and efficiency.